bbauska/W3Cx-3of5/README.md

 3.  }, false);
 ```

-Depending on the type of event you are listening to, we will use different properties from the event object in order to get useful information like: "what keys have been pressed down?", "what is the position of the mouse cursor?", "which mouse button is down?", etc.
+Depending on the type of event you are listening to, we will use different properties
+from the event object in order to get useful information like: "what keys have been
+pressed down?", "what is the position of the mouse cursor?", "which mouse button is
+down?", etc.

 Let's see next how to deal with the keyboard and the mouse.
+In the
-In the <a href="https://www.edx.org/course/html5-apps-and-games">W3Cx HTML5 Apps and Games</a>, we look at additional APIs such as <a href="https://www.w3.org/TR/gamepad/">the gamePad API</a> for using USB or wireless gamepads/joysticks/game controllers.
+<a href="https://www.edx.org/course/html5-apps-and-games">W3Cx HTML5 Apps and Games</a>,
+we look at additional APIs such as <a href="https://www.w3.org/TR/gamepad/">
+the gamePad API</a> for using USB or wireless gamepads/joysticks/game controllers.

 <h4>Source code for the knowledge check 4.3.1</h4>